 Leverage other platforms outside Twitch to reach new viewers.
 A common way is to upload your streams to Youtube.
 You can turn your content into a gaming video, a stream highlight video, or even a podcast.

-Additionally, you can create your website where you have more control over your content.
+Additionally, you can create a website where you have more control over your content.
 There you can post blog posts and other resources supplementing your streams.

 Leverage Social Media